ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

 A Python library is the formal way of distributing Python source code.
 It allows for reuse and for specifying Python code dependencies.
-The guidance presented in this section is compliant with the `Python Packaging Authority`_ and PyAnsys recommendations.
+The guidance presented in this section is compliant with the `Python Packaging Authority`_ (PyPA) and PyAnsys recommendations.

 .. note::

-   The best way to keep up to date with Python packaging is to check the `Python Packaging User Guide`_, maintained by the `Python Packaging Authority`_ (PyPA).
-   PyAnsys guidelines are built on top of PyPA guidelines.
+   The best way to keep up to date with Python packaging is to check the `Python Packaging User Guide`_, maintained by the PyPA.
+PyAnsys guidelines are built on top of the PyPA guidelines.

 Scripts, modules, subpackages, and packages
 --------------------------------------------